The Timestamp of Timed Automata: Introduction

 In Section~\ref{sec:ta} basic definitions concerning timed automata are given.
-Then, in Section~\ref{sec:sing_path} we describe the trail and timestamp of a single path of a $\ta$, more from a geometric than from an algebraic point of view, after treating the absolute global clock $t$ as part of the system.
-The augmented and infinite augmented region automaton, $\ARRR(A)$ and $\IARRR(A)$, are constructed in Section~\ref{sec:IARA}, and then, in Section~\ref{sec:per}, we explore the time-periodicity in them, so that $\IARRR(A)$ can be folded into the finite periodic augmented region automaton $\PARRR(A)$ (Section~\ref{sec:APARA}).

-We started by exploring the timestamp of a single path of $A$, and in the last section (Section~\ref{sec:timestamp}) we construct the entire eventually periodic timestamp.
-We also show that the $1$-bounded universality and $1$-bounded language inclusion problems are decidable for $\ntaeps$.
-As for the general language inclusion problem in $\ntaeps$, the timestamp, or better - the more informative $\PARRR$, may serve as a tool in demonstrating the non-inclusion relation between the languages of two $\ntaeps$s.
+Then, in Section~\ref{sec:sing_path} we describe the trail and timestamp of a single path of a timed automaton, more from a geometric than from an algebraic point of view, after treating the absolute-time clock $t$ as part of the system.
+The augmented and infinite augmented region automaton, $\ARRR(A)$ and $\IARRR(A)$, are presented in Section~\ref{sec:IARA}, and then, in Section~\ref{sec:per}, we explore the time-periodicity in them, so that $\IARRR(A)$ can be folded into the finite periodic augmented region automaton $\PARRR(A)$ (Section~\ref{sec:APARA}).
+In last section (Section~\ref{sec:timestamp}) we construct the entire eventually periodic timestamp.
+As for the general language inclusion problem in $\ntaeps$, the timestamp, or better - the more informative automaton $\PARRR$, may serve as a tool in demonstrating the non-inclusion relation between the languages of two members of $\ntaeps$s.